Discover Everything You Need to Know about Flying a Cessna 172.

 Getting the most out of your Flight Simulator.

+If you’re looking to make your flight simulator experience as good as it can be then please considering some gear for your setup.
 You really want a good Yoke or joystick depending on the aircraft you like to fly.
-If its a mic then a quality joystick or even a full HOTAS hands on throttle and stick combination will suite you.
+If it’s a mic then a quality joystick or even a full HOTAS hands on throttle and stick combination will suite you.
+Often forgotten are the rudder pedals.

-Once you have got your controls setup to your liking and are looking to get more realism there are instrument packages as well as throttle/Prop/mixture packages or if your heading into he jet airliner world you can find some great quadrants here.
+These are integral to every turn, climb and decent you will do as well as crosswind landings and aerobatics so please do yourself a favour and get some when you can.
+Once you have got your controls setup to your liking and are looking to get more realism there are instrument packages as well as throttle/Prop/mixture packages or if you’re heading into, the jets airliner world you can find some great quadrants here.

-As an Amazon affiliate I may earn on qualifying sales.
+As an Amazon affiliate I may benefit from qualifying sales.